If you are a dispensary owner looking to learn about Saskatchewan stat holidays in2022, and what to pay your staff, you have come to the right place!

-If you haven't noticed already, different provinces have different statutory holiday rules!
-In Saskatchewan, everyone is eligible for general holiday pay!
-The following holidays are observed as Saskatchewan Statutory Holidays.
+Different provinces have different statutory holiday rules, in Saskatchewan, everyone is eligible for general holiday pay!

 Though employee eligibility has remained the same, the method of Saskatchewan's statutory holiday calculations may have been changed since you last checked.
 Below, you'll find everything you need to know about Saskatchewan's general holiday current rules.